-- A. The Zoning Board of Appeals must consist of seven members appointed by the City Council as follows: - The members of the Board of Appeals must be selected from the electors of the City.
+- A. The Zoning Board of Appeals must consist of seven members appointed by the City Council as follows: - 1.
+The members of the Board of Appeals must be selected from the electors of the City.
 The members selected must be representative of the population distribution and the various interests present in the City. - 2.
-Each member of the Zoning Board of Appeals is to be appointed for a term of three years - B. The City Council may appoint two alternate members for the same term as regular members to the Zoning Board of Appeals.
+Each member of the Board of Appeals is to be appointed for a term of three years - B. The City Council may appoint two alternate members for the same term as regular members to the Zoning Board of Appeals.
 The alternate member may be called as specified in the Zoning Ordinance to sit as a regular member of the Zoning Board of Appeals in the absence of a regular member if a regular member is absent from or unable to attend one or more consecutive meetings of the Zoning Board of Appeals.
-An alternate member may also be called to serve in the place of a regular member for the purpose of reaching a decision on a case in which the regular member has abstained for reasons of conflict of interest.
-The alternate member, having been appointed, must serve in the case until a final decision has been made.
+An alternate member may also be called to serve in the place of a regular member for the purpose of reaching a decision on a case in which the regular member, having been appointed, must serve in the case until a final decision has been made.
 The alternate member must have the same voting rights as a regular member of the Zoning Board of Appeals. - C. Members of the Zoning Board of Appeals receive no compensation.

 - D. Members of the Zoning Board of Appeals are subject to the minimum standards of ethical conduct for all city officers in Section 2-40.
 Ethics of the City Code. - E. A member must disqualify themself from a vote in which they have a conflict of interest.
-Failure of a member to disqualify themself from a vote in which they have a conflict of interest constitutes misconduct in office. - F. Members of the Zoning Board of Appeals may be removable by the City Council for nonperformance of duty, misconduct in office, misfeasance, malfeasance, or nonfeasance of office upon written charges and after a public hearing, as set forth in Section 2-177 of the City General Code of Ordinances.
+Failure of a member to disqualify themself from a vote in which they have a conflict of interest constitutes misconduct in office. - F. Members of the Zoning Board of Appeals may be removable by the City Council for nonperformance of duty, misconduct in office, misfeasance, malfeasance, or nonfeasance of office upon written charges and after a public hearing, as set forth in Section 2-177.